ThelmaLobo/ThelmaLobo/README.md

 Hi there!
 I’m a tech risk advisor with 3+ years in Big 4, helping businesses stay secure, compliant, and resilient.
 I’ve conducted physical security audits at data centres, navigated SLA frameworks, and now leveling up with hands-on cyber labs, breaking things (ethically), and building resilience into systems that matter.

-👩🏽‍💻 Currently focused on sharpening my technical skills in cloud security and incident response.
+👩🏽‍💻 Currently focused on sharpening my technical skills in cyber security.

 🌐 Passionate about creating inclusive spaces in tech and mentoring women breaking into IT.